August Strindberg: Youth

 Strindberg was born on 22 January 1849 in Stockholm, Sweden, the third surviving son of Carl Oscar Strindberg (a shipping agent) and Eleonora Ulrika Norling (a serving-maid).
 In his autobiographical novel The Son of a Servant, Strindberg describes a childhood affected by "emotional insecurity, poverty, religious fanaticism and neglect".
-When he was seven, Strindberg moved to Norrtullsgatan on the northern, almost-rural periphery of the city.
-A year later the family moved near to Sabbatsberg, where they stayed for three years before returning to Norrtullsgatan.
+When he was seven, the family moved to Norrtullsgatan on the northern, almost-rural, periphery of the city.
+A year later they moved near Sabbatsberg, where they stayed for three years before returning to Norrtullsgatan.
 He attended a harsh school in Klara for four years, an experience that haunted him in his adult life.
 He was moved to the school in Jakob in 1860, which he found far more pleasant, though he remained there for only a year.
 In the autumn of 1861, he was moved to the Stockholm Lyceum, a progressive private school for middle-class boys, where he remained for six years.
 As a child he had a keen interest in natural science, photography, and religion (following his mother's Pietism).
 His mother, Strindberg recalled later with bitterness, always resented her son's intelligence.
-She died when he was thirteen, and although his grief lasted for only three months, in later life he came to feel a sense of loss and longing for an idealized maternal figure.
+She died when he was 13, and although his grief lasted for only three months, in later life he came to feel a sense of loss and longing for an idealized maternal figure.
 Less than a year after her death, his father married the children's governess, Emilia Charlotta Pettersson.
 According to his sisters, Strindberg came to regard them as his worst enemies.
 He passed his graduation examination in May 1867 and enrolled at the Uppsala University, where he began on 13 September.

 Strindberg spent the next few years in Uppsala and Stockholm, alternately studying for examinations and trying his hand at non-academic pursuits.
 As a young student, Strindberg also worked as an assistant in a pharmacy in the university town of Lund in southern Sweden.
 He supported himself in between studies as a substitute primary-school teacher and as a tutor for the children of two well-known physicians in Stockholm.
 He first left Uppsala in 1868 to work as a schoolteacher, but then studied chemistry for some time at the Institute of Technology in Stockholm in preparation for medical studies, later working as a private tutor before becoming an extra at the Royal Theatre in Stockholm.
 In May 1869, he failed his qualifying chemistry examination which in turn made him uninterested in schooling.